TEAMSchools/mandi/README.md

 + Use the flag `/*--UPDATE FIELD FOR CURRENT TERM--*/` for code that requires regular turnover (hex, trimester, etc.) to allow for easy Find/Replace action

-+ Avoid hard-coding __termid__ parameters.
-Instead, use the scalar-valued function `dbo.fn_GlobalTermId()`

-+ When creating or adjusting a cached refresh, use the following code to quickly set up the table structure from your view:
++ When creating or adjusting a cached refresh, use the following code to quickly replicate the table structure from your view:

 		SELECT *
 		INTO [TABLE]